 EMPLOYMENT-BASED VISA FOR PROFESSIONALS –H1B

 The Immigration and Naturalization Act (INA) allows United States (U.S.) employers to meet an immediate and temporary need for foreign professionals or persons with exceptional ability working in “specialty occupations.”
 The visa used for this purpose is called H-1B, also known as employment-based visa for professionals.
 H-1B visas are subject to a numerical annual limit of 65,000.
 Foreign professionals holding a U.S. Masters or PhD degree, however, are excluded from this cap; there are 20,000 additional visas for these applicants.
 H-1B visa holders who are renewing their visas are not subject to the annual cap.
-Also, petitions made by universities, government and non-profit organizations are not count against the 65,000 annual cap.
-The H-1B or employment-based visa is given for three years, and a maximum of six years.
+Also, petitions made by universities, government, and non-profit organizations are not counted against the 65,000 annual cap.
+The H-1B or employment-based visa is given for three years, and up to a maximum of six years.
 Applicants must submit their petitions for H-1B visa on or after April 1 of each year to be considered for the annual quota of the immediately following fiscal year.
-For instance, for the annual fiscal year 2010-2011, which starts on October 2010, H-1B applicants should start applying on April 1, 2010.
+For instance, for the annual fiscal year 2021-2022, which starts on October 2021, H-1B applicants should start applying on April 1, 2021.